slurmulon/hazy/README.md

 Details on `jsonpath` can be found at http://goessner.net/articles/JsonPath/.
 There are many ways in which JSON objects can be queried using this flexible technique.

-The general idea in Haze is to give developers both fine grained and generalized control over the functionality relevant to their fixtures, and only when/where it's truly needed.
+The general idea in Haze is to give developers both fine grained and generalized control over the data and functionality relevant to their fixtures.

 Take our `someDog` fixture, for example: